pdimens/harpy/blog/wgs.md

 # :icon-feed-rocket: Harpy for (non linked-read) WGS data
 As of version `2.0`, Harpy can be used for the early stages of regular whole genome sequencing (WGS) bioinformatics.
-Specifically, you can quality checks and trim samples, align sequences, and call SNPs and small indels.
+Specifically, you can quality checks and trim samples, align sequences, call SNPs and small indels, phase, and impute genotypes.
 All of that is done with the flick of the `--ignore-bx` switch.
 RADseq data may also work, however the SNP calling workflows probably won't be very computationally efficient for a highly fragmented RAD assembly.
 There is also another consideration for RADseq regarding marking duplicates (described below).